 Site description A relatively flat brownfield site on the eastern edge of Kingston, extending to about 0.57ha.
-Existing use Employment site (tractor machinery sales and repair business).
-The site is bordered by a farmyard to the north-east, houses on the road front and west, and fields to all other sides Visual impact and landscape interest Relatively enclosed by existing development, visible from Back Lane and across the field from Stockfield Drove, but unlikely to be seen from wider footpath network.
-No notable landscape features

-Wildlife interest A brownfield site with no significant wildlife interest.
-The native hedgerow and shallow ditch along the north-eastern boundary has a range of species that suggest this may be an old hedgerow, and is the most important ecological feature of the site.
+Existing use Employment site (tractor machinery sales and repair business) - which is being relocated to Site 12.
+Neighbouring uses The site is bordered by a farmyard to the north-east, houses on the road front and west, and fields to all other sides Visual impact and landscape interest Relatively enclosed by existing development, visible from Back Lane and across the field from Stockfield Drove, but unlikely to be seen from wider footpath network.
+No notable landscape features Wildlife interest A brownfield site with no significant wildlife interest.
+The native hedgerow and shallow ditch adjoining the site along the north-eastern boundary has a range of species that suggest this may be an old hedgerow.
 Historic interest This site adjoins Back Lane Grade II Listed farmhouse and forms part of its setting.
 The immediate setting of this 17th century farmhouse has already been undermined by the close proximity of the office.
 Development here is likely to result in a positive improvement since the existing large volumes will be replaced with smaller, domestic scale buildings and the area of hard standing will be reduced.

-Flood risk / ground conditions No risks noted (fluvial and surface water flood maps) and no local knowledge of flooding issues.
+Flood risk / ground conditions knowledge of flooding issues produced by JBA in 2022/23 relatively high.
+Soil sampling, laboratory and al and surface water flood maps) and no local a.
+Groundwater emergence risk maps indicate that groundwater levels may be alysis and hydrocarbon risk assessment o obvious signs of ground contamination.
 Access points / and suitability Direct from Back Lane (main road linking to Sturminster Newton) with wide radii (which could be tightened for residential use) and good visibility.
 Reasonable access on foot to village although lack of pavements on many roads and outside easy walking distance (800m) of most of the key community facilities Summary - main benefits and issues to mitigate Brownfield site Opportunity to relocate industry and associated noise / vehicles away from a residential area (much of the traffic comes from the King Stag direction through the village).
-Opportunity to improve setting of Grade II Listed farmhouse Loss of employment (if not replaced) Distance from key community facilities Possible contamination from previous use (if present and not mitigated) Possible noise / smells from adjoining equestrian yard (former farmyard) Visual impact as seen from Stockfield Drove Potential loss of hedgerows The setting of the Grade II Listed farmhouse will need to be respected, but should be improved by development Estimated capacity Up to 13 dwellings possible (average density 23 dph)
+Opportunity to improve setting of Grade II Listed farmhouse Loss of employment (if not replaced) Distance from key community facilities Possible noise / smells from adjoining equestrian yard (former farmyard) Need for an appropriate drainage strategy given potentially high groundwater levels Visual impact as seen from Stockfield Drove The setting of the Grade II Listed farmhouse will need to be respected, but should be improved by development Estimated capacity Up to 13 dwellings possible ( average density 23 dph)